alienflip/zku.one-Course/week_1/README.md

 ### Do we need this for a simple calculation of a merkle root?

-> No. However, the technology could be used inversely to search a merkle root a particular transaction.
-This enables bundling of data, and can speed up/make lighter a bridging verification process.
+> No. However, the technology allows for reduction of the amount of gas necessary to check if an item is in the merkle tree, by bundling of data.

 > [public.json](https://github.com/alienflip/zku/blob/main/week_1/public.json)